logo

 Tim L. Brackett, Jr.

-Tim Brackett is a co-founder of Studebaker and Brackett PC.
+Tim Brackett is a co-founder of Studebaker and Brackett PLLC.
 He is a sought-after counselor for clients with complex intellectual property (IP) issues, having recognized expertise in patent infringement, validity, enforceability, and design around strategies; creating and implementing corporate intellectual property programs; developing and implementing patent filing strategies; and conducting IP due diligence.

 • B.S. in Marine Engineering Systems with honors from the U.S. Merchant Marine Academy.